-- Person signs release forms authorizing a specific person(s) access to certain kinds of records (health, financial, etc.). - Some release forms may allow a person to select certain records to be released while retaining privacy over others. - Some release forms may provide one-time or timelimited access to records, others releases may remain in effect in perpetuity.
+- Person signs release forms authorizing a specific person(s) access to certain kinds of records (health, financial, etc.). - release forms may provide one-time or time-limited access to records, others releases may remain in effect in perpetuity.

 Supported Decision Making agreements (Wisconsin)